WHAT’S IN THIS REVIEW?

 “Many VPN providers do not allow torrenting because they cannot deal with copyright infringement trolls.
 The majority of our servers (marked with a star in our application) allow you to torrent without limits.
 These servers enable port forwarding on both shared and dedicated IPs.”

 It’s a fair point, as the average provider does tend to distance themselves from any overt illegality while using their services.

-No matter their reasons, Astrill positions themselves as the best VPN for BitTorrent, uTorrent, LimeWire, and other P2P sharing networks.
+No matter their reasons, Astrill positions itself as the best VPN service for BitTorrent, uTorrent, LimeWire, and other popular torrenting sites.

 Seen as a reliable option for Chinese users who want to bypass the Great Firewall, Astrill does deserve kudos for their enhanced privacy/security features.
 It’s reflected in the asking price, but there’s no denying that it’s handy for users who have no other way to access the internet.

 On the other hand, their FAQ page states: